forms-angular/forms-angular/contributing.md

 ## Style Guide

-There is a picky .jshintrc file that will be used when you run grunt.
+There is a picky .jshintrc file, but it is not part of the build process since the move to typsescript.
 The main points are that the project uses single-quotes, two space indentation, multiple var statements and whitespace around arguments.
 Use a single space after keywords like `function`.

 ## Pull Request Guidelines